The National Archives (United Kingdom): National Register of Archives

 The National Register of Archives (NRA) is the central point for the collection and circulation of information about the content and nature of archival manuscripts relating to British history.
 It contains published and unpublished lists and catalogues describing archival collections in the UK and overseas: currently over 44,000 such catalogues are included.
 The register can be consulted in the National Archives reading room and the index used to be searchable as an online database on the National Archives web site.

 The information is collected in a variety of ways.
 TNA is sent hard-copy catalogues from archive repositories holding records relating to British history.
 These are kept in the reading room at The National Archives and indexed in the online database.
 TNA conducts an annual survey of archive repositories and records all new accessions, and the accession lists are also available on TNA's website.
 Information is also obtained from surveys and guides to archival collections, and other publications.

 The Register includes name indexes to its contents (covering corporate names, personal names, family names, and place names); but not subject or thematic indexes.
 Where the catalogues are themselves available online the indexes provide direct electronic links; but many still exist in hard copy only (often as unpublished "grey literature"), and it remains necessary for the researcher to visit either TNA or the specific repository in order to consult them.

 A separate National Register of Archives for Scotland is maintained at the National Archives of Scotland, but its contents are duplicated within the NRA at Kew.

 ARCHON directory

 ARCHON Directory is a database of contact details for archive repositories in the UK and institutions elsewhere in the world which have substantial collections of manuscripts relating to British history.

 "Your Archives"

-Your Archives is a wiki for the National Archives on-line community which was launched in May 2007; it was closed for editing on 30 September 2012 in preparation of archiving on the Government web archive.
-The contributions are made by users to give additional information to that which is available on the other services provided by the National Archives, including the catalogue, research guides, documentonline and National Register of Archive.
-Your Archives encourages users to create articles not only about historical records held by the National Archives, but those held in other archive repositories.
+Your Archives was a wiki for the National Archives on-line community which was launched in May 2007; it was closed for editing on 30 September 2012 in preparation of archiving on the Government web archive.
+The contributions were made by users to give additional information to that which is available on the other services provided by the National Archives, including the catalogue, research guides, documentonline and National Register of Archive.
+Your Archives encouraged users to create articles not only about historical records held by the National Archives, but those held in other archive repositories.

+Instead, since 2014, it has been possible for users of Discovery to add metadata tags to catalogue items.
+This has become the new means by which members of the user community can contribute via crowdsourcing.